 How useful are Royal Orchid Plus miles in Australia?

-Thai Airways flies to Australia 39 times per week, serving Sydney, Melbourne, Brisbane and Perth, with connections to many Asian, Middle East and European destinations through its Bangkok hub.
+Thai Airways flies to 68 worldwide destinations, in addition to its 10 domestic routes throughout Thailand.
+The airline serves Sydney, Melbourne, Brisbane and Perth within Australia, with connections to many Asian, Middle East and European destinations through its Bangkok hub.

 Earning Royal Orchid Plus miles